Stylitics/mobile-sdk-docs-releases/android/v1.0.11/UX_SDK_README.md

 }
 ```

-Integrator can create their own Product List View or access and implement it from UX SDK as given below.
+Sample Integrator can create their own Product List View or access and implement it from UX SDK as given below.

-#### 1. Product List View with default configurations
+*_**1. Product List View with default configurations**_*

 Below is the code to call your own Product List Screen.